 The Toronto People With AIDS Foundation (PWA) engages with people living with HIV/AIDS by enhancing their health and well-being through practical and therapeutic support services and broader social change and inspires them to live into their dreams and discoveries.

-People In Need Agency (PINA) is an NGO organization established in 2008 to provide hope and support to youths, especially those living with HIV through the provision of information, counselling and empowerment skills to reduce vulnerability to poverty, HIV infection and re-infection as well as improving adherence to antiretroviral therapy among HIV positive youths.
+People In Need Agency (PINA) is an NGO organization established in 2008 to provide hope and support to youths, especially those living with HIV through the provision of information, counseling and empowerment skills to reduce vulnerability to poverty, HIV infection and re-infection as well as improving adherence to antiretroviral therapy among HIV positive youths.

 MEET THE TEAM

-Southern Time Team Members:
+Southern Time Team Members (so far):

 1) Tim Bartsch (‘T’) – Producer/Musician – Canada